Albert-Gao/blog/source/_posts/lessons-learned-from-my-latest-refactoring.md

 Most the experiences below comes from my previous practices of mobile dev, web dev and back-end dev.
 But without any surprising, they all fit in this project.
 And they should be adaptable to all languages as well.

-Remember one thing before reading:
-> None of the following practice is time-consuming.
-All of them should be merged into your mindset.
-And becomes the way you code.
-If you find them take too much time to do, try practicing more.
 <!--more-->

 ## 1.TDD from beginning